Expression Definition

 Generally, mathematical expressions or numerical expressions have only numbers and operators, while algebraic expressions have both numbers and variables in terms, separated by operators in between.

-Can you Solve an Expression?
+Can you Solve an Expression in Math?

 Since expressions do not have an 'equal to' sign (=) we cannot solve them.
 We can only simplify expressions and find their reduced form using the given mathematical operators.